gamingwithevets/tbg-cachepacker/README.md

 **CACHEPACKER** is a program to pack files in a folder into a file cache for use in the game The Beginner's Guide.
-It is meant to be used with the [CACHERIPPER](https://github.com/gamingwithevets/tbg-cacheripper) tool.
+It can be used with the [CACHERIPPER](https://github.com/gamingwithevets/tbg-cacheripper) tool.

 # Requirements
 Again, only Python is required, but you can compile the program into an executable for people without Python.